adityaRizk/adityaRizk/README.md

 # Wassup, nice to see you
-just an ordinary student you can find everywhere
+just an ordinary student you can find everywhere <br>
 Tryin to active code again
 <!--